Skip to main content

 Image

 Use images to add graphic components to your widget.
-Images can be both static and dynamic (gif).
-Select from your previously uploaded images, upload a new one or link to an external image.
+Images can be both static (JPG, PNG, SVG) and dynamic (GIF).
+Select from your previously uploaded images, upload a new one, or link to an external image.

-The text adds text to your widget.
-Use one text component per formatting, eg. if you want two different text sizes, we recommend that you use two text components.
-It is possible to add new rows and formatting within the same text components though.
-If you want a specific word to be in another color, bold or bigger you can do that in the "tiny editor" next to the text on the canvas.
+Use one text component per formatting, eg, if you want two different text sizes, we recommend that you use two text components.
+It is possible to add new rows and formatting within the same text components, though.
+If you want a specific word to be in another color, bold, or bigger, you can do that in the "tiny editor" on top of the text.

 Sticker